 - Find a hobby.
 There are numerous groups and clubs that focus on particular hobbies, such as drawing, gardening, crocheting, and religious activities, just to name a handful.
 As pleasurable as an activity such as these may be for your senior loved one, it’s so much more fun when shared with a friend.

-We’d love to help your older loved ones remain socially active, bringing a smile and extra joy to each day.
+As the top St. Louis home care agency, it’s our goal to help your older loved ones remain socially active, bringing a smile and extra joy to each day.
 Contact us at 314-432-4312 to learn more about our St. Louis home care services, offered in the convenience of home, or to set up a free in-home consultation.